-This information was developed and published by the Federal Trade Commission.
+Information developed and published by the Federal Trade Commission.

 Psst…Want to know a secret?
-A lost or stolen wallet or purse is agold mine of information for a new kind of crook -the identity thief.
+A lost or stolen wallet or purse is a gold mine of information for a new kind of crook -the identity thief.

 Identity thieves can use information found in your wallet or purse-from credit cards, checks, your Social Security card, even health insurance cards -to establish new accounts in your name.
 That could create an identity crisis that can take months to detect, and even longer to unravel.

 If your wallet or purse is lost or stolen, the Federal Trade Commission suggests that you:

 - File a report with the police immediately.

 - Get a copy in case your bank, credit card company or insurance company needs proof of the crime.

 - Get new cards with new account numbers.